cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/tableau.md

 ## Slow interactions

-When interacting with the Tableau state dashboard interactions are sluggish, trying to switch between statewide and county charts gives you a spinner, then displays Alameda, then shows the desired county a few seconds later.
+Interactions with the Tableau state dashboard are sluggish, trying to switch between statewide and county charts gives you a spinner, then displays Alameda, then shows the desired county a few seconds later.
+This process is so slow I can easily take a screenshot of the invalid state using my M1 mac on a fiber broadband connection.

 <img src="https://teamdocs.covid19.ca.gov/content/images/tableau-wrong-county.png">